gagne-3/blackberry-Q10-display-driver/README.md

 # BlackBerry Q10 Display Assembly Driver

 This repo contains the schematics and code for a display driver meant to provide compatibility with the BlackBerry Q10 display and touch screen.
-This is part of my [BlackBerry Pi project](https://github.com/gagne-3/blackberry-pi-cm4).

 > [!CAUTION]
 > Heavy work in progress, project is to be considered non-functional and incomplete.